-In care proceedings Sarah acts for all parties, including Local Authorities and is involved in training social workers in giving evidence.
-Sarah has experience in dealing with cases involving non-accidental injury (including non-accidental head injury), fictitious illness, sexual abuse, jurisdictional issues and cases where there are issues concerning a party’s capacity.
+Sarah specialises in child care, acting for all parties, including Local Authorities and is involved in training social workers in giving evidence.
+She has experience in dealing with cases involving non-accidental injury (including non-accidental head injury), fictitious illness, sexual abuse, jurisdictional issues and cases where there are issues concerning a party’s capacity.
 Sarah is highly experienced in acting for parents with a learning difficulty or disability.

 Sarah is also extremely experienced in dealing with private law matters concerning children and is often instructed in particularly complex matters which involve parental alienation, allegations of abuse and cases which have a jurisdictional element.

-Sarah represents many clients in financial remedy applications including applications for variation and enforcement.
-Sarah has a reputation for being forthright, pragmatic and a skilled negotiator when it comes to money.
+Sarah represents many clients in financial remedy applications, including applications for variation and enforcement, and has a reputation for being forthright, pragmatic and a skilled negotiator when it comes to money.

 Sarah has a reputation for being extremely organised, efficient, is able to meet deadlines and produce high quality work at short notice.
 She has excellent client care skills and has a reputation for being decisive, proactive and a creative problem solver.

-After transferring to the Bar, Sarah became a full member of EA Law - East Anglian Chambers, in November 2010.
+After transferring to the Bar, Sarah became a full member of East Anglian Chambers, in November 2010.